gdelazeri/banqi-test/README.md

 ## Installation

-Expo was used cause the project was simple and the development should be fast, then Expo
+Expo was used cause the project was simple and the development should be fast due to deadline.

 ```bash
 npm install -g expo-cli